-Founder of LISTEN, Evelyn Morris, talks through what they learnt running an online forum.
+Founder of LISTEN, Evelyn Morris, talks through what she learnt running an online forum.

 “Listen is a group that exists to spark and cultivate a conversation around women’s and LGBTQIA+ experiences in Australian music.”

 This message has been written in big bold letters on our website for quite some time now.
 Since we started LISTEN, the wording has changed slightly but there has always been a solid commitment within LISTEN’s core organisational group to aim towards representing intersectional values at all costs.
 Unfortunately those efforts were undermined by the LISTEN discussion group on Facebook, which has become an unsafe space for anyone who is not in the majority.
 It has become an unmanageable space for us, and it is with a certain amount of relief we’ve decided to shut it down.

 There are many reasons why I am happy we devoted so much energy to maintaining this space for the last year and a half.
 There have been bands formed, a policy group started that is making changes to live music venue practices in Australia, we’ve vocalised our disdain for large event booking practice and promoted countless local events that fit our criteria for representative bills.
 In addition, I’m constantly told there are heaps of people who have watched the discussions and learned a lot about feminism.

 The other thing I’m happy about is that we now have an opportunity to really define who we are as LISTEN.
 We need to acknowledge a few major pitfalls so LISTEN can move forward and represent ourselves accurately as the intersectional organisation we aim to be.
 We opened up our organisation to the broader community to comment, listen, learn and grow, because until now we had not yet entirely known our own boundaries within feminism.
 These boundaries have been clarified very rapidly over the last few months of discussion.